K-theory and formality: Introduction

+The domain spectral sequence in this statement is also the main tool in the proof of \Cref{thm:main}.
+This spectral sequence was defined by Hodgkin, but the full proof of convergence to the intended target, completed over a decade later, required the efforts of several authors and is somewhat circuitous, so we present a summary in logical order in \Cref{rmk:convergence}.
+We also show via \Cref{ex:SO(3)}, which seems not to otherwise be present in the literature, that the convergence of the \HKSS is not as one would hope if $\pi_1 G$ does have torsion, even over $\Q$ and even if $G$ is path-connected.

-That the strong assumptions in \Cref{thm:main} are natural is demonstated through the following corollaries, which establish the structure theorem in all classes of cases where the isotropy action is known to be equivariantly formal, except for those in which $H$ is a circle.
+That the seemingly strong hypotheses to \Cref{thm:main} are natural is demonstrated through the following corollaries, which cover most cases where the isotropy action of $H$ on $G/H$ is known to be equivariantly formal over $\Q$.
+Moreover, by \Cref{thm:weak}, the actions are weakly equivariantly formal, so that applying the functor $- \otimes_{RH} \Z$ recovers the ordinary K-theory $\K(G/H)$, which was already known in these cases.

 \begin{restatable*}{corollary}{TNHZ} Let $(G,H)$ be a pair of compact, connected Lie groups such that $\pi_1 G$ is free abelian.
-If $RG \lt RH$ is surjective, then there is a ring isomorphism
+If $RG \lt RH$ is surjective with kernel given by a regular sequence, then there are $\Z/2$-graded ring isomorphisms

 \end{restatable*}